gnosis/GECO/Proposals/Dapplets.md

 **Phase I**
 Gnosis MVP: a supporting one gnosis use case as a test.
 **Deliverables**
-* Injector: a browser plugin loading and injecting context dependend controls.
+* Injector: a browser plugin loading and injecting context dependent controls.
 * Protocol: threats and security model research for secure signing; create a simple DSL to define controls and dapplets.
 * Infrastructure: simplified and mostly centralized audit infrastructure and data delivery.
 * Wallet support: one wallet PoC integration (Gnosis-Safe would be great).